 Tools I Use

-Over the years I’ve accumulated a small collection of tools and supplies that I use when maintaining and repairing antique clocks.
+Over the years, I’ve accumulated a small collection of tools and supplies that I use when maintaining and repairing antique clocks.
 Many readers of this blog have asked what oils, cleaning materials, and horology tools are most useful for working on mechanical clocks.

 This page brings together the basic clock repair tools that I personally use or recommend for hobbyists and collectors.
 Whether you are learning about antique clock maintenance or simply want to keep your clocks running properly, having the right tools can make the work much easier and more enjoyable.

-The list below includes some of the essential items used in clock servicing, from lubricants and cleaning supplies to magnifiers and specialized horology tools.
+The list below includes the essential items used in clock servicing, from lubricants and cleaning supplies to magnifiers and specialized horology tools.
 I will update this page from time to time as I discover additional tools that may be helpful to fellow clock enthusiasts.

 Clock Oils and Lubricants

 • Mainspring oil – used for lubricating mainsprings during servicing.
-Keystone mainspring oil is specially designed for mainsprings
+Keystone mainspring oil is specially designed for mainsprings.

 Cleaning Supplies

 • Clock cleaning solution – used to remove old oil and dirt from clock parts.
+I use DEOX-007, a concentrated degreaser and brightener.
+It is a mild alkali in a water base.
+It is biodegradable and is excellent for Ultrasonic cleaners

 • Soft cleaning brushes – useful for gently removing debris from gears and plates.